codepath/android_guides/Configuring-a-Parse-Server.md

       });
       ```

 4. Redeploy the code.
-If you are using Heroku, you need to connect your forked repository instead of Parse's and redeploy.
+If you are using Heroku, you need to connect your own forked repository and redeploy.
 5. Setup GCM for your Android client (see [[instructions|Configuring-a-Parse-Server#GCM Setup]] below).
 6. Assuming the function is named `pushChannelTest`, modify your Android code to invoke this function by using the `callFunctionInBackground()` call: